JuliaString/Unicode_Entities.jl/README.md

 This builds tables for looking up Unicode entity names and returning the Unicode character(s), looking up a character or pair of characters and finding Unicode entity names that return it/them, and finding all of the Unicode name completions for a particular string, if any.

+Version 1.1.x has is based on Unicode version 13.0.0